 Imaging tests rarely help.

-A doctor can diagnose most headaches during an office visit.
-The doctor asks you questions about your health and your symptoms.
+A health care provider can diagnose most headaches during an office visit.
+The health care provider asks you questions about your health and your symptoms.
 This is called a medical history.
-Then the doctor may do what is called a neurological exam, which includes a test of your reflexes.
+Then the health care provider may do what is called a neurological exam, which includes a test of your reflexes.
 If your medical history and exam are normal, usually imaging tests will not show a serious problem.

 Imaging tests have risks.